Hero background

 - Lockable rooms

-- A quiet, safe setting overlooking the sea
+- Quiet, safe setting by the sea

-The volunteer house is also a meeting place: here you’ll live side by side with other participants from around the world, sharing experiences, meals and moments of daily life in an open and welcoming atmosphere.
+The volunteer house is also a place to gather: you'll live alongside other participants from around the world, sharing experiences, meals and everyday moments in an open, homely atmosphere.

-To ensure a safe experience for everyone, we require each participant to provide a criminal record check before departure.
-This allows us to verify the background of every volunteer and protect the minors and communities involved in the project.
-The process is done entirely online, and we’ll guide you through it!
+To keep things calm and safe for everyone, we ask each participant to provide a criminal record check (DBS or equivalent) before travelling.
+This lets us verify each volunteer's background and protect children and the communities involved in the project.
+The whole process is online, and we'll guide you through it.

-🔹 24-hour support
+🔹 24/7 support

-🔹 Training and orientation
+🔹 Briefing and orientation

-Before departure you will receive a detailed guide with all the practical information on culture, behaviour and safety.
-On your first day in the field you will take part in an orientation briefing, where you’ll receive useful tips for making the most of the experience.
+Before you travel, you'll receive a detailed pack with everything you need on culture, etiquette and safety.
+On your first day, you'll join an orientation briefing with helpful pointers for getting the most out of the experience.

-💡 Our goal is to provide you with a safe, supported and welcoming environment where you can focus on what truly matters: living a transformative, meaningful experience.
+💡 Our aim is to give you a safe, well-supported and welcoming environment, so you can focus on what really matters: a meaningful experience.

 🧭 Orientation day